Institute of Management Accountants: Requirements

 For certified CMAs, CPE credits are required to maintain active status.

 The CMA is a well-recognized certification among employers.
 CMA has better Career in Management Accounting than institute of Cost Accountants in SAARC nations.

 In its latest salary survey, IMA finds the median income for CMAs is about 28% higher in the U.S. than for their peers without the designation.
 Globally the survey finds CMAs earn 62% more in median salary and 67% more in median total compensation than non-CMAs.

 CMAs are well-represented within Fortune 500 companies as the certification is especially relevant to larger companies.
 CMAs hold titles such as Controller and CFO across industries.

 Journal

 IMA publishes the quarterly academic journal Management Accounting Quarterly, focusing on corporate accounting and financial management.

-IMA also publishes the "Strategic Finance Magazine", an award winning publication that provides the latest information about practices and trends in finance and accounting.
+IMA also publishes the magazine Strategic Finance, an award winning publication that provides the latest information about practices and trends in finance and accounting.